OpenSurgery for Topological Assemblies: Abstract

 \section{Abstract}

 Surface quantum error-correcting codes are the leading proposal for fault-tolerance within quantum computers.
-There are different techniques for implementing the surface code, and lattice surgery is considered the most resource efficient method.
-Resource efficiency refers to the number of physical qubits an the time necessary for executing a quantum computation.
-We present OpenSurgery, a scalable tool for the preparation of lattice surgery implemented quantum circuits.
-It is a first step towards techniques that aid quantum algorithm design informed by the realities of the hardware architectures.
-OpenSurgery can lay out arbitrary quantum circuits, estimate the quantum resources used for their execution, and it includes an interactive 3D visualisation of the resulting topological assemblies.
+We present OpenSurgery, a scalable tool for the preparation of circuits protected by the surface code operated through lattice surgery.
+Lattice surgery is considered a resource efficient method to implement surface code computations.
+Resource efficiency refers to the number of physical qubits and the time necessary for executing a quantum computation.
+OpenSurgery is a first step towards methods that aid quantum algorithm design informed by the realities of the hardware architectures.
+OpenSurgery can: 1) lay out arbitrary quantum circuits, 2) estimate the quantum resources used for their execution, 3) visualise the resulting 3D topological assemblies.
 Source code is available at \url{http://www.github.com/alexandrupaler/opensurgery}.